Full picture of CKI merge request testing

 Tests may fail due to already existing kernel or test bugs or infrastructure issues.
 Unless they are crashing the machines, we’ll keep the tests enabled for two reasons:

 - To not miss any new bugs they could detect

-After testing finishes, the results and logs are submitted into DataWarehouse (our testing database) and checked for matches of any already known issues.
+After testing finishes, the results and logs are submitted into DataWarehouse and checked for matches of any already known issues.
 If a known issue is detected, the test failure is automatically waived.
 Pipelines containing only known issues will be considered passing.

-It’s both test maintainers' and developers' / maintainers' responsibility to submit known issues into the database.
-If a new issue is added to the database, all previously submitted untagged failures are automatically rechecked and marked in the database (not in the existing CI pipelines!) if they match, and the issue will be correctly recognized on any future CI runs.
-Please reach out to the CKI team for permissions to submit new issues.
+It’s the test maintainers’ responsibility to submit known issues into the database.
+If a new issue is added, untagged failures from the past two weeks are automatically rechecked and marked in the database if they match.
+The added issue will also be correctly recognized on any future CI runs.

 Due to security concerns, only non-CVE testing has integrated known issue detection.
 If you are working on a CVE, you have to review the test results manually.
 The test result database is still available if you want to check for known issues yourself.
-There will be a clear message in the job logs stating so if that’s the case as well.
+There will be a clear message in the job logs stating so if that’s the case.

 Blocking on failing CI pipelines

 No changes introducing test failures should be integrated into the kernel.
 All observed failures need to be related to known issues.
-If a failure is not a known issue it needs to be fixed before the merge request can be included.
-If it is a new failure, but unrelated to the merge request, it should be submitted as a known issue in DataWarehouse (see section about known issues above).
+If a failure is not a known issue, it needs to be fixed before the merge request can be included.
+If the new failure is unrelated to the merge request, it should be submitted as a new known issue in DataWarehouse.

 CI pipeline needs to be changed